GeorgeSeif/Semantic-Segmentation-Suite/README.md

 - Plotting of loss function and accuracy over epochs

 **Any suggestions to improve this repository, including any new segmentation models you would like to see are welcome!**

+You can also check out my [Transfer Learning Suite](https://github.com/GeorgeSeif/Transfer-Learning-Suite).

 ## Models
 The following models are currently made available: